The employee understood from day one.

 - The next manager scans the same QR code, reads the same profile

-- You adapt without prying, without overstepping
+- You adapt without asking questions, without intruding

-What the profile is not
+What it is not

 - Not a medical file